wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `SAML_SP_ACS_URL`: This is the URL of the SP's Assertion Consumer Service (ACS), which processes SAML assertions from the IdP.

 ### 🛠️ Settings Table
-This application uses environment variables for configuration.
-Below is an overview of the different variables and their functions:
+The OpenRoaming Provisioning Portal has a detailed "setting" table that allows you to customize the application to your individual needs.
+Here's a rundown of several important variables and their functions:

 1. `RADIUS_REALM_NAME`: The realm name for your RADIUS server.
 2. `DISPLAY_NAME`: The name used on the profiles.